|MARKET CAP: [PASS]

 Medium to large-sized companies (the largest 1500 companies) should be chosen, because they are more in the protected eye.
 Furthermore, the investor is exposed to less risk of "accounting gimmickry", and companies of this size have more staying power.
-RYAAY has a market cap of $19,875 million, therefore failing the test.
+RYAAY has a market cap of $19,651 million, therefore passing the test.

 EARNINGS TREND: [PASS]

 This methodology likes to see companies with an EPS growth rate higher than the S&P in the immediate past and a likelihood that this trend will continue in the near future.
-RYAAY passes this test as its EPS growth rate over the past 6 months (2155.00%) has beaten that of the S&P (2.83%).
-RYAAY's estimated EPS growth for the current year is (591.55%), which indicates the company is expected to experience positive earnings growth.
-As a result, RYAAY passes this test.
+RYAAY fails this test as its EPS growth rate for the past 6 months (-54.63%) does not beat that of the S&P (-3.65%).

 This methodology would utilize four separate criteria to determine if RYAAY is a contrarian stock.
 In order to eliminate weak companies we have stipulated that the stock should pass at least two of the following four major criteria in order to receive "Some Interest".